Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Experiments

 \subsection{Main results}

-The most important finding of the paper is that \abbrv{} performs the best across considered environments and computational budgets.
-The biggest gain from adaptive adjusting of subgoal horizons can be seen for small and medium graph sizes.
+\piotrm{16.08 Try to keep the envs order the same} The most important finding of the paper is that \abbrv{} performs the best across considered environments and computational budgets.
+The biggest gain from the adaptive adjusting of subgoal horizons can be seen for small and medium graph sizes.

 Figure \ref{fig:main_results} presents how the success rate depends on \textit{graph size} -- the search budget, defined as the total number of graph nodes visited by Algorithm \ref{alg:BestFS_with_subgoals}.
 Precisely, we count all nodes in which at least one neural network was called; this includes nodes visited by the conditional low-level policy.